Weerel/AdvancedDataScienceCapstone/README.md

-# AdvancedDataScienceCapstone
+# Sex prediction based on human measuments

-This is capstone project for Advanced Data Science with IBM Specialization
+## Advanced Data Science Capstone by IBM/Coursera

+Project contains jupyter notebook for data analysis and creation classification data model based on neural network.
+Model is exported and used in REST API created with Flask framework.